mikeduglas/Search-API/README.md

-# Search-API
+# Search API
-Interfaces for Managing the Windows Search Index
+Interfaces for Managing the Windows Search Index.